makerdiary/nrf9151-connectkit/docs/guides/ncs/applications/ifmcu.md

 ## Flashing the firmware

-The application is compatible with the [UF2 Bootloader], so that you can easily flash the firmware by just copying the `zephyr.uf2` file to the flash drive without using an external programmer.
+The application is compatible with the UF2 Bootloader, so that you can easily flash the firmware by just copying the `zephyr.uf2` file to the flash drive without using an external programmer.

 To flash the firmware, complete the following steps: